indigotree/www-bagnallcentre-com/content/whats-on/life-clubs.md

 So if you want to get more out of life, be in control, turn your life around, come along once a month and learn to Laugh More, Love More, Play More and Earn More!

-Come along to the first Club for free as a taster.

-Then book any of the following packages:-
-1 x Workshop £50
+1st Workshop £50*

-3 x Workshops £125
+3 Workshops £125

-10 x Workshops £300
+10 Workshops £350

+Concessions for students, over 65's, disabled and unwaged £20.

+Book now to get 2019 Workshops at  current rates.

+\*Will count towards package of three and ten if subsequently booked.

 **Beware – LIFE CLUBS will change your Life!!**